omkarsyadav26/django-mongo/README.md

 # django-mongo
 mkdir django-mongo

 cd django-mongo

 mkdir mongo-database

 ---------------------------------
 django-mongo --> is the main project folder

+mongo-database --> is the docker volume for database container

 ---------------------------------
 vim .dockerignore
 ---------------------------------